ska-sa/katgpucbf/doc/xbgpu.theory.rst

 command queue even though it can be implemented as a CUDA stream.
 One command queue is for processing and the other two are for transferring data from host memory to the GPU and back.
-Events are put onto the command queue and the async processing loops can `await` for these events to be complete.
-Often one async function will enqueue some commands followed by an event onto the GPU command queue and the next async function will `await` for this event to complete as it is the function that needs to work with this data.
+Events are put onto the command queue and the async processing loops can :keyword:`await` for these events to be complete.
+Often one async function will enqueue some commands followed by an event onto the GPU command queue and the next async function will :keyword:`await` for this event to complete as it is the function that needs to work with this data.
 Tracking the different events across functions requires a bit of care to prevent race conditions and deadlock.